Open-Systems-Pharmacology/docs/README.md

 # About this Manual

 This manual describes the [Open Systems Pharmacology Suite](www.open-systems-pharmacology.org).
-This includes technical descriptions of the different software elements together with examples and brief introductions to relevant scientific aspects including references for further reading.
-Naturally, the science described is selected based on our experience and judgment of relevance in the given context.
-Further, our “philosophy” is largely reflected in the software platform, and, vice versa, the software platform influences how we work and think.
+It includes a technical description of each software element with examples and references for further reading.
+The aim of the manual is to assist users in effectively developing PBPK models.

 The handbook is divided into the following parts: